mohlemeyer/vertxQunitSinon/README.md

   }
 );
 ```
-* Write your test scripts in familiar QUnit/Sinon fashion.
+Then write your test scripts in familiar QUnit/Sinon fashion.
 Per default, all
 files in your test module starting with `test_` and ending with `.js` will be
 sequentially loaded and executed by the testrunner.
 Test results will be
 printed to the console.
 A simple test script might look like this: